Emily Mortimer: 2009–2019: Career progression in film

-2020–present: Recent work and television
+2020–present

-In 2020, Mortimer starred in the horror film Relic with co-stars Robyn Nevin and Bella Heathcote; the Chicago Sun-Times called Mortimer "excellent" in her portrayal of a workaholic mother.
-That same year, Mortimer played Sharon in the science fiction series Don't Look Deeper.
+In 2020, Mortimer starred in the horror film Relic with co-stars Robyn Nevin and Bella Heathcote.
+The Chicago Sun-Times called Mortimer "excellent" in her portrayal of a workaholic mother.
+That same year, Mortimer played Sharon in the Quibi's science fiction series Don't Look Deeper.
 In 2021, Mortimer wrote, directed, and starred in the miniseries The Pursuit of Love, which earned her a BAFTA TV nomination for Best Supporting Actress.
 Mortimer replaced Sally Hawkins, who had played Mrs. Brown in previous Paddington films, for Paddington in Peru (2024).
 In 2025 she played Cressida Dick in Suspect: The Shooting of Jean Charles de Menezes.

 Personal life

 In 2000, Mortimer met American actor Alessandro Nivola while both were starring in Love's Labour's Lost.
 They married in the village of Turville in the Chilterns, Buckinghamshire, on 3 January 2003.
-Mortimer gave birth to their son Sam Nivola on 26 September 2003, and their daughter May in 2010.
+Mortimer gave birth to their son Sam Nivola on 26 September 2003, and their daughter in 2010.
 Previously based in Notting Hill, they later moved to Boerum Hill, Brooklyn.
-Mortimer became an American citizen in 2010 and cited taxes due to her husband being American as a motivation for obtaining citizenship.
+Mortimer became an American citizen in 2010.

 Speaking to The Guardian in 2010, Mortimer said that she 'sometimes wishes Russian were more a part of her life', and that she 'adores all things Russian and regrets that her association with Russia has been limited to "a little academic foray".
 At this time, Mortimer said she was thinking about writing a novella about Russian and Soviet stage actress Olga Knipper, wife of Anton Chekhov.